zaeendesouza/zaeendesouza/README.md

 ✔️ Supporting my local gin & tonic industry 🍸

 **I deeply dislike:**
-❌ Bigotry in any form
+❌ Bigotry in any shape or form
 ❌ Tottenham
 ❌ Paywalls

 📢 You can follow me on twitter [@zaeendesouza](https://twitter.com/zaeendesouza?lang=en).